kcho760/kcho760/README.md

 ## 👋 Hi, I'm Kevin Cho!
-I'm a software engineer based in New York, specialized in the MERN stack and Ruby technologies.
+I'm a software engineer based in New York, specialized in the MERN stack and Android technologies.

 🎓 Recently graduated from a rigorous bootcamp at App Academy, I have honed my skills in coding, problem-solving, and quickly adapting to new technologies.
 I'm passionate about building scalable and robust applications, and I enjoy diving deep into code to find efficient solutions.